vrtmrz/obsidian-livesync/updates.md

     - We can fix the database obfuscated and plain paths that have been mixed up.
   - Improvements
     - Customisation Sync performance has been improved.
+- 0.19.10
+  - Fixed
+    - Fixed the issue about fixing the database.

 ...
 To continue on to `updates_old.md`.